sean-p-ryan/tv-show-discovery-app/README.md

-**Try it out**
-Hosted on Heroku at: https://aqueous-spire-38692.herokuapp.com/

-**Overview**
+# TV Show Database

 This app uses the open-source Movie Database API to allow a user to search and learn about thousands of popular television shows.
 The homepage of the app displays 20 of the most popular shows of all time, along with a search bar that can be used to browse for additional show data.

-**Local Setup**
+Hosted on Heroku at: https://aqueous-spire-38692.herokuapp.com/

+## Getting Started

+### Prerequisites
+Be sure to have Node.js and Git installed on your machine.

+### Installing
-To run the application locally, you can clone this repository, run `npm install` to install dependencies, then run `npm start` to start a local server on localhost:3000.
+After cloning into a local copy of the repo, run `npm install` to install dependencies, then `npm start` to start a local server on localhost:3000.
 Navigate to localhost:3000 in any browser to view the application in a local setup.

-**Server**
+### Server
 I selected Express.js to power the back end of the application since it is well suited to handle each of its functional needs, including:

 - Serving static files